Quivers with potentials for Grassmannian cluster algebras: Applications

 \end{proof}

-\begin{Theorem} For the non-degenerated QP arising from the Grassmannians cluster algebra, the Conjecture \ref{conj:quiver-determines-potential} is true.
-So for the associated generalized cluster category $\mathcal{C}$, we have an isomorphism $Aut_T(\mathcal{C})\cong Aut(\A_{\phi(T)})$. \end{Theorem} \begin{proof} Let $(Q,W)$ be a non-degenerate QP of the Grassmannians cluster algebra, and let $(Q',W')$ be a QP which is mutation equivalent to $(Q,W)$.
+\begin{Theorem} For the non-degenerate QPs arising from the Grassmannians cluster algebra, Conjecture \ref{conj:quiver-determines-potential} is true.
+So for the associated generalized cluster category $\mathcal{C}$, we have an isomorphism $Aut_T(\mathcal{C})\cong Aut(\A_{\phi(T)})$. \end{Theorem} \begin{proof} Let $(Q,W)$ be a non-degenerate QPs of the Grassmannians cluster algebra, and let $(Q',W')$ be a QP which is mutation equivalent to $(Q,W)$.
 Then $(Q',W')$ is non-degenerate.
 On the other hand, by Theorem \ref{thm:uniqueness}, $(Q,W)$ is the unique non-degenerate QP on $Q$, up to right equivalence.
 So $(Q',W')$ is right equivalent to $(Q,W)$ if $Q\cong Q'$.
 Note that $(Q^{op},W^{op})$ also has the non-degenerate uniqueness property since $(Q,W)$ has.
 Thus similarly $(Q',W')$ is also right equivalent to $(Q^{op},W^{op})$, if $Q'\cong Q^{op}$.
 So the conjecture \ref{conj:quiver-determines-potential} is true, and $Aut_T(\mathcal{C})\cong Aut(\A_{\phi(T)})$. \end{proof}

-\begin{remark} For the QP arising from a marked Riemann surface with some "technique conditions", \cite[Theorem 1.4]{GLS16} ensures the non-degenerate uniqueness.
+\begin{remark} For the QPs arising from a marked Riemann surface with some "technical conditions", \cite[Theorem 1.4]{GLS16} ensures the non-degenerate uniqueness.
 So we have a similar isomorphism as in Theorem \ref{thm:auto-equi-gp=clu-auto-gp} for this case. \end{remark}